 The J. William Horsey Library is located in the centre of campus on the 200 level.
 Access from other floors is by the Vowel stairwells, either stairwell/elevator "A" or "E".
 There is also an exterior library entrance on the east side of the campus.
 Patrons requiring barrier-free access should use the west entrance and proceed to the elevators.

-Many books with low circulation have been moved offsite and are currently not available.
+Many books with low circulation are currently not available.
 As a result, our library stack arrangement is a little different from what you might expect.
-Some sections of our main library collection are shelved in the main library, in the education library and in closed stacks.
-All library materials will be available again when the rest of the library is completed.
+Some sections of our Main Library Stacks are shelved in the main library, in the education library and in closed stacks.

-Books listed in Main Library Storage are shelved in closed stacks, the library offers the J. William Horsey Library Express Service.
+Books listed in Main Library Storage are shelved in closed stacks.
+The Library offers the J. William Horsey Library Express Service to access these books.
 A form is available for you to fill out titles and call numbers and submit online.
 Submit the form, sit back, grab a coffee and we will get your book for you within the hour.
 Retrievals must be picked up within 24 hours.
 More information about how to use WorldCat and request books